National Student Number (NSN): for schools

 The National Student Number (NSN) is a unique number given to every student.
 The NSN makes it easier for us to manage and share information about students in a way that protects their privacy.

-You can access NSNs for your students in ENROL, the school student enrolment register.
-Every student record includes their NSN.
+School and ECE service administrators [OS1] can access NSNs for students in ENROL, the school student enrolment register.
+Every student’s record includes their NSN.

-Other software you use may also use NSNs, such as your student management system.
+Other software schools use may also use NSNs, such as the student management system.

 Contractors of suppliers providing services on a school's behalf act as an agent of the school and can use the NSN.